Teleopti/styleguide/css/styleguide.md

   Never provide an empty form but suggest things or display placeholders.</div>
 </li>
 <li><h2>Performance</h2>
-<div class="subtext">no big bunch of data which doesn't fit in the screen.
+<div class="subtext">No big bunches of data which doesn't fit on the screen.
 Consider aggregating data as an entry point.
 If it's not possible, then use pagination</div></li>
 <li><h2>Responsiveness </h2></li>
 </ul>